 Aluminium crutch, intermittent performance with stand-in performer, gifted script

 Performed by Isabel Macmaster on behalf of Isabelle Sully in place of her attendance at the opening and during her allocated invigilation shifts (Sunday, September 2, 2:30–5pm and Saturday, September 8, 2:30–5pm)

 Something to fall back on weaves a series of anecdotal security measures throughout a list of the entire contents of the gallery at the time of exhibition.
 The performance shifts between a first-person monologue and a mechanical compilation of possessions to consider the play between personal assurance and conclusive insurance.
 To do so, the ‘crutch’ is utilised as a sculptural prop and as metaphor to question the ways in which we publicly protect ourselves both personally and physically through various supportive apparatuses.
-At the end of the performance, the script is gifted to the gallery and therefore stands in as a contents list for all insurance purposes, should the gallery wish to ensure itself against theft, damage or loss.
+At the end of the performance, the script is gifted to the gallery and therefore stands in as a contents list for all insurance purposes, should the gallery wish to insure itself against theft, damage or loss.

 This work was exhibited in Ancillary Acts, a two-person exhibition by Mitchel Cumming and Isabelle Sully held at KNULP, Sydney, running from 30 August – 16 September, 2018.